FlipVernooij/StickMaps-docs/src/pages/basics/roadmap.md

 - ### Import **StickMaps**-file(.stk) files into another **StickMaps** file

   As a user I will want to be able to import an existing .stk file into my current project.
-  This would make it possible to create connect multiple previously separate systems together or even create one huge map with all caves in the world.
+  This would make it possible to connect multiple previously separated systems together or even create one huge map with all caves in the world.

   - users should be allowed to import one file into another, meaning that they can "merge" two separate stickmaps into a single map.
   - the imported stickmap should exist of exactly the same data as a non-imported stickmap.